President Ram Nath Kovind condoles Vizag gas leak deaths

 "I am confident that the administration is doing everything possible to bring the situation under control at the earliest," the Prez said.

-Eight persons have on Thursday reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Visakhapatnam, Andhra Pradesh.
+11 persons have on Thursday reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Visakhapatnam, Andhra Pradesh.

 The leak spread over a radius of about three km, affecting at least five villages.